East Patagonia, Tierra del Fuego and Strait of Magellan dispute: Chilean incorporation of Southern Patagonia during the 19th century

 Being fully aware of how important it was for the future development of Chile to preserve full maritime communication and trade with the Atlantic powers, it was necessary for the republic to secure possession of the Strait of Magellan.
 The action was intended to forestall European intervention in the territory, not provoke a quarrel with Argentina.

 The Taking possession of the territory of Magallanes, reproduction of the event.

 To achieve this objective, the government of President Bulnes sent a schooner (the "Ancud") to take possession of it in the name of the republic.
-The intendant of Chiloé Domingo Espiñeira organized and directed the operations that were executed by frigate captain John Williams Wilson, who finally carried out the Takeover of the Strait of Magellan on September 21, 1843, at the historic site of Puerto del Hambre, founding Fuerte Bulnes.
+Domingo Espiñeira, the intendant of Chiloé, organized and directed the operations that were executed by frigate captain John Williams Wilson, who finally carried out the Takeover of the Strait of Magellan on September 21, 1843, at the historic site of Puerto del Hambre, founding Fuerte Bulnes.